matthewkenely/mask-to-annotation/README.md

 - `do_cvt` : A boolean value indicating whether or not to convert the image to RGB.
 </details>

-**<h2 name="vgg-annotation-method">VGG Annotation method</h2>**
+**<h2 name="vgg-annotation-function">VGG Annotation Function</h2>**

 To generate VGG annotations, use the `vgg.py` module.
-For ease-of-use, the following method was created to generate VGG annotations from the inputted mask image:
+For ease-of-use, the following function was created to generate VGG annotations from the inputted mask image:
 <details>
 <summary  style="color: lightblue;"><b> vgg.annotate(**params)</b></summary>